Deducteam/lambdapi/doc/tactics.rst

 ``first_hyp <t>``
 -------------

-Iterates the application of parameterized term tactic t on all hypotheses until success.
+Iterates the application of parameterized term tactic t on all hypotheses starting from the most recent one until success.

 .. _focus: